 Guide to FileMaker Upgrades.
 This page is about what you get in the various versions of FileMaker released since FileMaker 5 in the 90′s.
 Every time a new version of FileMaker comes out, I update this page and tell you what’s new.
-After this introduction, we go through the top features of every FileMaker upgrade so don’t miss it if you get bogged down in the details of the introduction.
+I pick my favorite features in each new FileMaker release.
+I’ll tell you now that FileMaker 13 is to die for.
+Before you go upgrading, though, check these notes first.

-One last caveat.
 We strongly recommend you do a trial conversion when going from 6 to 7 or higher or going from 7-11 up to 12.
 Then run your usual reporting and whatnot to make sure everything is good to go.
-Once done testing, then you can convert with confidence for real.
+Once done testing, then you can convert with confidence.

 FileMaker Fever.
 We’ve been writing about FileMaker 11 on Janet’s FileMaker Fever blog.
 Please keep an eye on it (subscribe to the RSS feed or drop by regularly).
 If you are a prospective or current Studio Manager customer, don’t miss Janet’s Studio Manager Story blog as well.